 - Panera strawberry poppyseed salad

-The BEST Copycat Popeyes Red Beans And Rice Recipe (5 Min.
-To Prep)
+Copycat Popeyes Red Beans and Rice

 This easy Popeyes red beans and rice recipe combines tender red beans, long grain rice, smoky ham hocks, and the perfect balance of spices to make the ultimate side dish.
 For being so simple, the results are oh-so flavorful.
 Plus, the best part is that this whole recipe comes together with just 5 minutes of prep work and in only a few simple steps!